rfukuda06/limit-order-book/README.md

 ## Simplifying assumptions

-Single security; strictly sequential order arrival; no latency, fees, or persistence; no self-trade prevention (one manual user + an anonymous simulator); no order modification; no hidden liquidity; the simulator is naive random flow around a drifting reference price, not a market model;
-only limit and market orders.
+Single security; strictly sequential order arrival; no latency, fees, or persistence; no self-trade prevention; no order modification; no hidden liquidity; the simulator is naive random flow around a drifting reference price, not a market model; only limit and market orders.